Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 ## 5.17
 Permitted Sanctions.
-In the event Provider fails to meet any performance standard or other requirement or rule of the amma or any standard or rule existing under applicable law pertaining to the services provided hereunder including, without limitation, Section 1200-13-13-.08 of TennCare's Rules and regulations, or fails to perform its obligations hereunder in accordance with the terms of this Attachment, =_— may assess liquidated damages, sanctions or reductions in payment in an amount equal to any penalty assessed by — or under applicable law, oars due to such performance standard not having been met or due to the breach of such requirement, rule or obligation under this Attachment.
+In the event Provider fails to meet any performance standard or other requirement or tule of the arc or any standard or rule existing under applicable law pertaining to the services provided hereunder including, without limitation, Section 1200-13-13-.08 of TennCare’s Rules and regulations, or fails to perform its obligations hereunder in accordance with the terms of this Attachment, a may assess liquidated damages, sanctions or reductions in payment in an amount equal to any penalty assessed by [MJ or under applicable law, against | due to such performance standard not having been met or due to the breach of such requirement, rule or obligation under this Attachment.
 Liquidated damages, sanctions or payment reductions for selected failures of performance will be specifically set forth in the provider manual.
 ## 5.18
 Non-Discrimination.
 In addition to the Provider Non-discrimination provision of the Agreement.
-No person on the grounds of handicap, and/or disability, age, race, color, religion, sex, national origin, or any other classifications protected under federal or state laws shall be excluded from participation in, except as specified in Section A.2.3.5, of the Government Contract, or be denied benefits of, or be otherwise subjected to discrimination in the performance of Provider's obligation under its agreement with or in the employment practices of the Provider.
-Provider will cooperate vit and/or CMS, ant as applicable, during discrimination complaint investigations and report discrimination complaints an allegations oi” including allegations of discrimination as set forth in the CRA, i.e., any instance of disrespectful or inappropriate communication, e.g., humiliation harassment, threats of punishment or deprivation, intimidation or demeaning or derogatory communication (vocal, written, gestures) or any other acts pertaining to a person supported that is not directed to or within eyesight or audible range of the person supported and does not meet the definition of emotional or psychological abuse.
-Provider will assist any Medicaid Covered Person in obtaining discrimination complaint forms and contact information for = nondiscrimination office.
+No person on the grounds of handicap, and/or disability, age, race, color, religion, sex, national origin, or any other Classifications protected under federal or state laws shall be excluded from participation in, except as specified in Section A.2.3.5, of the Government Contract, or be denied benefits of, or be otherwise subjected to discrimination in the performance of Provider's obligation under its agreement with or in the employment practices of the Provider.
+Provider will cooperate vit and/or CMS, an as applicable, during discrimination complaint investigations and report discrimination complaints ani allegations oii” including allegations of discrimination as set forth in the CRA, i.e., any instance of disrespectful or inappropriate communication, e.g., humiliation harassment, threats of punishment or deprivation, intimidation or demeaning or derogatory communication (vocal, written, gestures) or any other acts pertaining to a person supported that is not directed to or within eyesight or audible range of the person supported and does not meet the definition of emotional or psychological abuse.
+Provider will assist any Medicaid Covered Person in obtaining discrimination complaint forms and contact information for ET nondiscrimination office.
 Provider shall, upon request, show proof of such nondiscrimination compliance and shall post notices of nondiscrimination in conspicuous places available to all employees, HE @pplicants, and enrollees.
 ## 5.19
 Records Availability and Retention.
-In addition to the Access to and Requests for Provider Records provision of the Agreement, Provider shall immediately make available i or its authorized representatives, federal or state personal, including but not limited to, a , DOJ and the DHHS OIG, and Office of the Comptroller of the Treasury ("Representatives"), in a usable form, any or all records, whether medical or financial, related to Provider's activities undertaken pursuant to this Attachment and the services provided to Medicaid Members.
+In addition to the Laver Access to and Requests for Provider Records provision of the Agreement, Provider shall immediately make available to a or its authorized representatives, federal or state personal, including but not limited to, : :
+DOJ and the DHHS OIG, and Office of the Comptroller of the Treasury ("Representatives"), in a usable form, any or all records, whether medical or financial, related to Provider's activities undertaken pursuant to this Attachment and the services provided to Medicaid Members.
 Provider shall have an adequate record